• Recipes

 If you’re debating whether to buy a grinder and stuffer, I have one suggestion: skip the grinder and stuffer attachment for the KitchenAid stand mixer.
 Most people don’t have great results with that setup, and it often turns into an expensive headache.
 In my opinion, it’s better to buy once and cry once.
 If you think you’ll be making sausage regularly, I recommend investing in a stand-alone grinder and a stand-alone stuffer.
 Grinder/stuffer combos just don’t perform as well.
 However, if you already own the KitchenAid attachment, don’t rush out to buy new gear.
 If it's working for you then keep with it

-Meat mixture being loaded into a stuffer
+Boudin sausage mixture being loaded into a stuffer

-a sausage pricker pops bubbles
+a sausage pricker pops bubbles that formed in boudin sausage casings

 To link the sausage, pinch off the desired length and then spin the sausage away from your body.
 Spin 4-5 times or until the link is taut.
 Move down two link widths, pinch, and then spin the link toward your body.
 Repeat this alternating process until you’ve linked the entire rope.
 This alternating pattern helps keep the Boudin sausage from unraveling.
 Check out the video below to see me link in motion.
+I like to let my sausage set in the fridge overnight before cutting them into individual lengths.
+This allows the casing to dry out a bit and helps keep the ends sealed.
+You can use a knife to separate the links, but I find a pair of scissors works best.

 Are we there yet?
+How to reheat Boudin sausage

 I'm hungry, now what?
 There are several choices for reheating your Boudin sausage, depending on how you want to enjoy it.
 If you prefer a crisp exterior with some snap, an air fryer is a great option.
 Fry at 375°F for 5-6 minutes to get the job done.
 Keep in mind that each air fryer is different, so cooking times may vary.
 You can also achieve a decent result in an oven at 375°F for 12-14 minutes.